dafny-lang/dafny/docs/_includes/Expressions.md

 * a simple identifier, then the pattern matches
    * a parameter-less constructor if there is one defined with the correct type and the given name, else
-   * the value of a symbolic constant, if a name lookup finds a declaration for a constant with the given name (if the name is delcared but with a non-matching type, a type resolution error will occur),
+   * the value of a symbolic constant, if a name lookup finds a declaration for a constant with the given name (if the name is declared but with a non-matching type, a type resolution error will occur),
    * otherwise, the identifier is a new bound variable

 Any ``ExtendedPattern``s inside the parentheses are then